jespb/Python-M3GP/README.txt

 		- This flag expects an integer with the maximum number of dimensions in each individual;
 		- By default, this value is set to 9999

+	[-rs random state]
+		- This flag expects an integer with the seed to be used by the M3GP algorithm;
+		- By default, this value is set to 42